top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 There are three main steps for software part:

-- Offline training with logged data;
+- Offline training with logged data which contained around 6000 pictures and corresonding orientation angle(A really interesting point: The working CNN model is only trained based on outer circle data.
+The bot always turns left and seldom turns right in an outer circle.
+But the model works quite well on inner cicle as well.
+The inner circle requires right turns in most cases.
+My guess is that is I shuffle the inner and outer circle data, then maybe around 2000 training samples will be suffient.
+The converging speed may be faster.);

-- NCS thing works on the laptop;
+- NCS thing works on the laptop.
+The CNN model has four convolution layers followed by RELU layer.
+The last layer is a fully connected one;

-- It’s funny on the Pi.

 _Model Training:_